josh-lambda/fencing-tester/JOURNAL.md

 The project was approved, so I have been putting the orders in.
 In doing so, I found a supplier on AliExpress with choice shipping on bolts - I somehow missed them before.
 I plan on swapping to them to save some money on parts.
 All of the orders should arrive JUST before the deadline 🤞.

-My main issue has been one of the components being flagged by AliExpress whenever I attempt to pay for it.
+My main issue has been one of the components being flagged by AliExpress whenever I attempt to pay for it :(.

 I am ready to put on all the prints but the paranoid bit of me wants to wait to check component tolerances after they arrive.